AnthonyQi/Query_Intent_Classifier/README.md

 ## Model Files

-Adapter weights (`adapter_model.safetensors`) are hosted on Hugging Face at:
+Adapter weights (`adapter_model.safetensors`) are hosted publicly on Hugging Face at:
 ```text
 TheCupNoodle/query-intent-classifier
 ```

-They are downloaded automatically when you run `inference.py` after logging in with `hf auth login`.
+They are downloaded automatically when you run `inference.py`.
 The file exceeds GitHub's 100MB limit and is excluded from this repo via `.gitignore`.

 ---